Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 \subsection{Proof of Lemma~\ref{uniform-w}}

-Let $H: \Delta \to \Delta$ be the David extension of $h$ given in the last subsection.
-Let be the Beltrami differential given by $H$.
-Let $\mu$ denote the Beltrami differential on the plane which is the pull back of $\mu_H$ by the iteration of $\widehat{B}$.
+To simplify the notations, from now on let us just denote $H_f$ and $B_f$ by $H$ and $B$ respectively.
+Let $\mu_H$ be the Beltrami differential in $\Delta$ which is given by $H$.
+Let $\mu$ denote the Beltrami differential on the plane which is the pull back of $\mu_H$ by the iterations of $\widehat{B}$.

-Let $Y_n$ be the union of all the Yoccoz's cells of level $n$.
+For $n \ge N_0$, let $Y_n$ be the union of all the Yoccoz's cells of level $n$.
 Then the outer boundary component of $Y_n$ is $\Bbb T$, and the inner boundary component of $Y_n$ is the union of finitely many straight segments, and moreover,

 From the proof of Lemma~\ref{uniform-p}, it follows that \begin{lem} Let $C > 0$ and $d \ge 2$.
 Then there exists a constant $1 < \lambda(d, C)< \infty$ depending only on $d$ and $C$ such that for any $\alpha \in \Theta_C$, any $B \in \mathcal{S}_d^\alpha$ and any $n \ge N_0$, the dilatation of $H$ in $\Delta\setminus Y_{n}$ is not greater than $\lambda(d, C) \cdot n$. \end{lem}